KoljaWindeler/ics/README.md

 - Supports ICS file with reoccuring events
 - Events can be filtered, so you can tell it to look only for certain events
 - Has an attribute that calculated the number of days, so you can easily run a automation trigger
-- Low CPU and network usage, as it only updates once per day (whenever the date changes)
+- Low CPU and network usage, as it only updates once per day (whenever the date changes) or when the event is over
+- If multiple events occure on the same time, all title will be shown, connected with "/"

 ## Installation